pachyderm/pachyderm/doc/docs/master/concepts/pipeline-concepts/datum/group.md

 Pachyderm runs your code on the set of files that match the glob pattern and capture groups.

-The following example shows how you can use group to aggregate all the lab results of each patient.
+The following pipeline specification illustrates how you can use `group` to aggregate all the lab results of each patient.

 ```json
  {